pritraiyani/Lab1/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Author
-This project was developed as part of a software engineering course by [Your Name/Your Team Name].
+This project was developed as part of a software engineering course by [Pritkumar Vasudevbhai Raiyani].